5145.12

 Use of drug-detection dogs may be used only on the express authorization of the Superintendent.
 The use of drug-detection dogs shall be conducted according to established guidelines and applicable law.
 To support an effort to eliminate the possession and use of illegal substances, the Board permits the Superintendent to invite law enforcement or individuals from other qualified agencies to use trained dogs on school property to sniff for the presence of substances prohibited by law or school policies such as those prohibiting use/sale/possession of drugs or alcohol.
 Safety precautions will be taken to ensure student safety while dogs sniff or searches are occurring.

-Use of metal detectors, or similar detective devices may be used only on the express authorization of the Superintendent and in accordance with guidelines established for such use.
+IV.
+Use of metal detectors, similar detective devices; and/or breathalyzers and other passive alcohol screening devices may be used only on the express authorization of the Superintendent, in accordance with such procedures as the Superintendent may devise.

 V. Seizure of Contraband